-Preparing your student for college can be both exciting and worrisome for parents/guardians, families, or caregivers.
-There is so much in transition during this time, it might feel difficult to figure out the best ways to prepare both yourself and your student for all that's to come.
+Preparing your student for college can be both exciting and worrisome for parents, guardians, families, or caregivers.
+There is so much in transition during this time, and it might feel difficult to figure out the best ways to prepare both yourself and your student for all that's to come.
 It's important to remember that you're not alone in this journey, and that UNH's extensive campus resources are available to help.
 Here at SHARPP, we hope to provide families with the tools and resources necessary to help establish a safe and healthy community for UNH students.
-When it comes to the issue of interpersonal violence (sexual violence, relatshionship abuse, stalking, and/or harassment), we aim to provide some clarity around the reality of IPV at UNH and answer some of the most frequently asked questions parents/guardians, families, and caregivers tend to have!
+When it comes to the issue of interpersonal violence (sexual violence, relationship abuse, stalking, and/or harassment), we aim to provide some clarity around the reality of IPV at UNH and answer some of the most frequently asked questions that parents, guardians, families, and caregivers tend to have!

 If you have additional questions or concerns, please feel free to contact us.